DarthMike/darthmike.github.io/source/_posts/2015-06-09-adopting-objectivec-generics.markdown

 # Conclusion

-Objective-C advances to grudgingly make way to Swift.
+Objective-C advances to slowly make way to Swift.
 Apple is going full-steam with Swift and this change is more in favour of that language than of Objective-C itself.

 But as many of us need to work with ‘legacy’ Objective-C code, ‘lightweight generics’ is nevertheless a welcomed addition.